chezze911/linux-server-configuration/README.md

 Welcome to Ubuntu 16.04.2 LTS (GNU/Linux 4.4.0-1013-aws x86_64)

 private server:
-ubuntu@ip-172-26-15-205
+ubuntu@ip-172-26-2-21

 Secure your server.
 3. Update all currently installed packages.
-    1.  sudo apt-get update - command will update list of packages and their versions on your machine.
+    1.  sudo apt-get update - This command will update list of packages and their versions
-    2.  sudo apt-get upgrade - command will install the packages
+    2.  sudo apt-get upgrade - This command will install the packages
         i.
 SELECT by highlighting "keep the local version currently installed" and hit ENTER

 4. Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123).
     1.  check the firewall status using sudo ufw status.
-    2.  block all incoming connections on all ports using sudo ufw default deny incoming.
+    2.  block all incoming connections on all ports using sudo ufw default deny incoming
-    3.  allow outgoing connections on all ports using sudo ufw default allow outgoing.
+    3.  allow outgoing connections on all ports using sudo ufw default allow outgoing
-    4.  allow incoming connection for SSH(port 2200) using sudo ufw allow 2200/tcp.
+    4.  allow incoming connection for SSH(port 2200) using sudo ufw allow 2200/tcp
-    5.  allow incoming connection for HTTP(port 80) using sudo ufw allow 80/tcp.
+    5.  allow incoming connection for HTTP(port 80) using sudo ufw allow 80/tcp
-    6.  allow incoming connection for NTP(port 123) using sudo ufw allow 123/udp.
+    6.  allow incoming connection for NTP(port 123) using sudo ufw allow 123/udp
-    7.  check the added rules using sudo ufw show added.
+    7.  check the added rules using sudo ufw show added
-    8.  enable the firewall using sudo ufw enable.
+    8.  enable the firewall using sudo ufw enable
-    9.  check whether firewall is enable or not using sudo ufw status.
+    9.  check whether firewall is enable or not using sudo ufw status

 5. Change the SSH port from 22 to 2200.
 Make sure to configure the Lightsail firewall to allow it.
     1.  ubuntu@ip-172-13-120:~$ sudo nano /etc/ssh/sshd_config